-Why can’t I carve out even an hour of my day to make this a reality?
+Why can’t I carve out even an hour of my day to make this my reality?

 What keeps so many of us from doing what we long to do?

-Resistance, you say?
 Resistance is a cruel trick the universe is playing on us.
-One that we must each overcome if we are to do anything important in our lives.
+One that we must each overcome if we are to follow our dreams.